syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/migration.md

 ### Nuget Package

-To initialize the PDF Viewer component, you need to add the following project references to your project
+To initialize the PDF Viewer (NextGen) component, you need to add the following project references to your project

-N> Need to add the **Syncfusion.Blazor.PdfViewer** for `Web assembly application` and **Syncfusion.Blazor.PdfViewerServer** for `Server assembly application` for `PDF Viewer`component and **Syncfusion.Blazor.SfPdfViewer** for `SfPdfViewer` for both `Server and Web assembly application`.

 <table>
 <tr>